Opentrons/Protocols/protocols/466f93-4/README.md

 [Opentrons](https://opentrons.com/)

 ## Categories
-* Sample Prep
-	* DNA Library prep
+* NGS Library Prep

 ## Description
-This protocol mixes end-repaired DNA samples with adaptor ligation mastermix and DNA barcodes specified according to a CSV input file
+This protocol cleans up the PCR reaction from the previous step and prepares samples for DNA quantification using the Qubit HS protocol.

 * `Number of samples`: The number of DNA samples on your sample plate.
 Should be between 7 and 36.

-* `Magnetic engagement time when total sample volume < 50 uL`: How many minutes to engage the magnets when the total bead sample volume is 50 µL or less, Opentrons recommends 5 minutes.
+* `Magnetic engagement time`: How many minutes to engage the magnets in order to bind paramagnetic beads.
+Opentrons recommends at least 5 minutes for volumes less than 50 µL.

 ---